allison-johnson/whats-for-dinner/notes.md

 [] If user is logged in, they can save the recipe to their box

 [] User can view recipe box (all saved recipes)

-[] Add filters to index page
-    - By primary ingredient
-    - By owner
-    - Sort by number of saves?

 [] Style nav bar with bootstrap (see bookmarked link)